 Mandarin Gallery, 333a Orchard Road, 3/F, Singapore, 238897.
 Tel: (+65) 6235 3900

-Head straight to Wildseed in so-hot-right-now Seletar for brunch.
+Wildseed in so-hot-right-now Seletar is fab for brunch.
 Open at 9am, Wildseed is just one part of the multi-concept lifestyle destination that makes up The Summerhouse.
 Part alfresco dining, part aircon, Wildseed is a casual cafe serving up gourmet breakfasts and homemade patisseries and cakes.
 The brunch menu tends savoury, except for its DIY ‘waffle factory’ menu that’s a big hit with kiddos.
 Wildseed is popular with dog walkers and families alike – they have kids’ colouring sheets and crayons to keep little hands busy.

 Wildseed Café, 3 Park Lane, Singapore 798387, Tel: (+65) 6262 1063, www.thesummerhouse.sg/wildseed-cafe-bar